Ealimah11/alx-system_engineering-devops/0x00-shell_basics/README.md

-this shell script delete a directory
+a scripting to back to previous directory